Christmas Stollen – Original Dresden Stollen Recipe

 Combining everything:

-- After the main dough has rested, add the mix and gently incorporate everything together.
+- After the main dough has rested, add the fruit and nuts mix and gently incorporate everything together.
+It’s ok if it’s a little sticky but it should easily come off your hands.

 - From this quantity you can make either 3 x 500g Stollen or 2 x 750g Stollen.
-My smaller Stollen measures about 20 x 15cm.
+A raw small Stollen measures about 20 x 7 cm and weights about 550g.
+After baking, it will roughly be 500g.

 - Extra: in the middle of the Stollen add a roll of Marzipan.